QuadSpinner/Gaea2Docs-Reference/nodes/colorize/rgbsplit.md

 RGBSplit can take a color node and split the Red, Green, and Blue channels into heightfields.
-It is the counterpart to the @RGBMix node.
+It is the counterpart to the RGBMix node.